lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/5_merge_clusters.md

   - Multiple columns added based on available resolution parameters
 - `AP_order` - Anatomical position ordering (integer values in ascending order)
   - Only added if not already present in the dataset
-  - Based on sorted section names in reverse order

 ## Configuration Parameters